rebuilt/instant-nostalgia/README.md

 - Stimulus - For linking html elements to javascript objects and binding javascript methods to html element events.
 - Tiny slider - A javascript library for populating the maps view with a row of photos.
+- Dropzone.js - For drag and drop file upload

 ### Gem requirements